Your most popular end of financial year questions, answered

 Posted on: 12 Jun 2024 at 12:03 am

-Taxes could be one of the only two guarantees in this world however this doesn’t mean that there’s always certainty around them.
+Taxes could be one of the two most important things in life but it doesn’t mean that there is ever a guarantee about them.

-The looming approach of the final year of financial reporting (EOFY) implies that numerous small business owners will seek the help of a professional accountant to ensure they have their finances in the right place.
-In order to help you make the most of your time together, we’ve talked to two leading small business accountants who provided their most frequently asked EOFY questions from clients in order to help you get a head-start.
+The imminent final year of financial reporting (EOFY) will mean that many small business owners will seek the services of a professional accountant to ensure their affairs are in the right place.
+To help you make most of your time with them, we’ve talked to two top small-business accountants who have provided their most frequently asked EOFY questions from clients, so you can get an early start.

-There are requirements for a logbook.
-However, if you have a record of your meetings and movements through your email, that can be sufficient to justify your claim.
+There are requirements for an account book.
+However, if there is the log of your meetings and actions via your email, it could be enough to back up your claim.

 Q. I’ve got no cash.
-How am I going to be able to pay for my tax bills?
+How do I be able to pay for my tax bills?

-You’ll need to enter into some kind of payment agreement.
-There are several methods to achieve this.
-Contact the tax department and create a payment plan but you will be charged interest as well as penalties for late payments.
+It is necessary to agree to some type of arrangement for payment.
+There are many methods to achieve this.
+You can reach out to the tax department and arrange a payment plan but you will be charged interest and you will be penalized when you don’t make your payment.

-The alternative is that you could approach businesses that provide tax pooling.
-They’re able fund your tax payment through a pooling arrangement , and the interest rates are usually much lower than taxes paid by tax departments.
-Additionally, it’s more flexible.
+You could approach businesses that provide tax pooling.
+They can fund your tax bills through a pooling arrangement and the interest rate can be a lot less than taxes paid by tax departments.
+It’s also a lot more flexible.

-A small business loan can be a useful option.
+A small business loan is a helpful option.

-There is no simple, one-size-fits-all answer to this because it differs greatly in relation to the business structure you have and the tax you are required to pay and the field you operate in.
+There is no simple, one-size-fits-all answer to this because it is wildly different depending on the structure of your business as well as the taxes you’re paying and the sector that you are in.

-We generally recommend that clients save roughly 20-25% of their earnings to pay for tax on income or GST Accident Compensation Corporation (ACC) taxes and any other little surprises throughout the year.
+We generally recommend that clients save around 20-25% of their earnings to cover income tax as well as GST, Accident Compensation Corporation (ACC) taxes and any other little surprises all through the year.

-Also, the answer will differ for every business owner based on their industry, the market they want to target and turnover.
+It is true that the answer varies for each business owner based on their industry, the market they want to target and turnover.

-You can voluntarily register for GST if you’re anticipating to reach the threshold or are undertaking an activity where GST will be contained in the industry prices as a rule.
+You can voluntarily register when you’re likely to exceed the threshold, or are engaging in an activity where GST includes in your industry costs as a standard.

-The short answer is yes.
-There is an exemption which allows people with low value of inventory to guess the quantity they have in their inventory.
-However, if you’re operating a business that sells things, it’s important to know exactly how many things you have to sell.
+The short response is yes.
+There’s an exemption that allows those with low values of stock to just make an estimate of the inventory they have on hand.
+If you’re operating a business that sells things, it’s important to be aware of the number of things you have to sell.

-This process also identifies SLOBS (slow-moving and obsolete stocks) which allows you to dispose of it without having to purchase it once more, which will improve your cash flow.
+This also helps identify SLOBS (slow-moving and obsolete stock) to allow you to clear it and not order it once more, which will improve the flow of cash.

 Q. Can I do my EOFY taxes myself?

-You can certainly do it however, how do you go about doing it correctly?
-Today’s software can make it simple to track profits and losses, and file a return with your tax authorities.
-However, it doesn’t tell the tax benefits you aren’t claiming, and does not take a deeper examine your overall financial position.
+Of course you can however, how do you go about doing it correctly?
+Today’s software can make it simple to track an income and loss and to file a tax return with Tax Department.
+But it doesn’t tell the tax benefits you cannot claim, and isn’t able to take a analysis of your overall financial position.

 Do you want to do it right this tax time?
-Discuss with your accountant the possibility of getting all the necessary boxes checked.
+Consult your accountant about making sure you’ve checked all the right boxes.

 Unsecured Business Lending NZ Services